Treviso: High schools

 In Treviso there are several high schools.
-There is the "Liceo ginnasio statale Antonio Canova" institute that includes the classical and linguistic high school, the "Liceo duca degli abruzzi" institute that includes the scientific lyceum, the linguistic lyceum and the human and social sciences lyceum.
+There is the "Liceo ginnasio statale Antonio Canova" institute that includes the classical and linguistic high school, the "Liceo duca degli abruzzi" institute that includes the scientific lyceum, the linguistic lyceum and the human and social sciences lyceum, as well as "Liceo Artistico statale" with courses focusing on the study and practice of the arts (painting, sculpture, design, architecture, audiovisuals and multimedia).

-In Treviso there are also technical institutes such as the "Max Plank" school institute with computer science, electronics, automation courses.
+In the northern area of Treviso, in the Lancenigo di Villorba district there is the "Max Plank" school institute with computer science, electronics, automation courses.

-There is also no shortage of private schools in the city such as the "collegio vescovile Pio X", or the "Istituto Canossiano Madonna del Grappa".
+There is also no shortage of private schools in the city such as the "collegio vescovile Pio X", or the "Istituto Canossiano Madonna del Grappa", which includes a sports science high school.

 Culture

 Libraries

 The public library has five locations, three of which are located in the city center.
 There are also some private foundations, such as the documentation center of the Fondazione Benetton Studi e Ricerche with a library annex, at Palazzo Caotorta, the Biblioteca Capitolare and the Biblioteca del Seminario.
 The Liceo Canova also has an interesting library on the ground floor of its main headquarters, in Via San Teonisto.